 When you rent an apartment with a pet, there are some extra issues to consider before signing a lease.
-Even if you are thinking about getting a pet in the future but don't currently have a furry friend, make sure you are clear on these topics with your landlord before you commit.
+Even if you don't currently have a furry friend, make sure you are clear on these topics with your landlord before you commit.

 If you find a pet-friendly apartment, ask if there are weight and size limitations for pets.
 Some apartments prefer small animals and only accept cats or dogs that weigh 35-40 lbs maximum.
 If you own a larger pet, you might be able to negotiate with your landlord by providing pet references from former landlords.

 Expect to pay a pet deposit for renting with an animal.
-This protects the landlord in case your pet causes damage to the apartment.
+This protects the landlord in case your furry friend causes damage to the apartment.
 If you move out with no damage to the unit, you typically get the money back.

-Consider whether the interior of the apartment will work for your and your pet.
-How much space does your pet need indoors?
+Consider whether the interior of the apartment will work for you and your pet.
+How much space does your four-legged friend need indoors?
 Is there room for a crate or litter box?
 Does the apartment have hardwood floors that might get scratched or carpet that might get stained?
 Make a thorough exploration of the apartment and make sure you have enough living space for you and your pets to coexist comfortably.

-Living with any pet involves taking care of “business.”
-Whether that is cleaning a litter box or taking your dog for a walk outside, make sure you understand your apartment community's policies regarding animal waste.
+Living with any four-legged friend involves taking care of “business.”
+Whether that's cleaning a litter box or taking your dog for a walk outside, make sure you understand your apartment community's policies regarding animal waste.

-Also, find out whether your apartment has a designated pet walk area or if there is a dog park nearby.
+Also, find out whether your apartment has a designated walking area or dog park nearby.
 Make note of rules about disposing of dog waste and be ready to collect the waste with a bag.
-You should also consider how long it takes to walk to an area where your pet can do his business.
-If you have an elderly pet, you might want to get a ground floor apartment that is close to the pet area, so they don't have far to travel.
+You should also consider how long it takes to walk to an area where your furry friend can do his business.
+If you have an elderly pet, you might want to get a ground floor apartment so they don't have far to travel.

-It can be an added challenge to find a pet-friendly place to rent, but knowing what to ask a landlord and having an honest conversation about the pet policy will help guarantee that you and your pet find a comfortable and secure home that you can enjoy for a long time.
+It can be an added challenge to find a pet-friendly place to rent, but knowing what to ask a landlord and having an honest conversation about their policies will help guarantee that you and your furry friend find a comfortable and secure home that you can enjoy for a long time.